Quantum devices components and systems

 Reflecting the ambitions of the National Strategy for Quantum Technologies, we will maintain a strong portfolio of investments in research, high level skills, capital and, increasingly, academic-industry partnerships to build the UK's strength and capabilities in these emerging technologies.

-We will maintain our investment in Quantum Devices, Components and Systems relative to the rest of the portfolio, reflecting the significance of the UK National Quantum Technologies Programme.
-This will leverage the strengths and capabilities developed over the last decade to establish the UK as a leading player in the emerging quantum technologies industry.
+We will leverage the strengths and capabilities developed over the last decade to establish the UK as a leading player in the emerging quantum technologies industry.

 During this Delivery Plan period, research should continue to progress into the development and exploitation of technologies across a range of application areas.
 The long-term challenges associated with developing and deploying quantum technologies for varied applications, and need for new ideas and concepts to address them, requires a critical mass of research and training capabilities.
 The UK's national strategy for quantum technologies provides a holistic vision and strategy for quantum technologies in the UK (Evidence source 1).Highlights: